n1ru4l/envelop/README.md

   - Access resolvers parameters
   - Replace / modify the subscription result

 We also allow you to change the GraphQL schema during execution - so if your server has a schema that could change dynamically, you can always update it.
-As a result, we trigger `schemaChange` event that allow plugins respond accordingly.
+As a result, we trigger the `schemaChange` event that allows plugins to respond accordingly.

 ### Contributing

-If this is your first time contributing to this project, please do read our [Contributor Workflow Guide](https://github.com/the-guild-org/Stack/blob/master/CONTRIBUTING.md) before you get started off.
+If this is your first time contributing to this project, please read our [Contributor Workflow Guide](https://github.com/the-guild-org/Stack/blob/master/CONTRIBUTING.md) before you get started.

 Feel free to open issues and pull requests.
 We're always welcome support from the community.

-For a contribution guide specific to this project, please refer to: http://graphql-code-generator.com/docs/custom-codegen/contributing
+For a contribution guide specific to this project, please refer to http://graphql-code-generator.com/docs/custom-codegen/contributing

 ### Code of Conduct

-Help us keep GraphQL Codegenerator open and inclusive.
+Please help us keep Envelop open and inclusive.
 Please read and follow our [Code of Conduct](https://github.com/the-guild-org/Stack/blob/master/CODE_OF_CONDUCT.md) as adopted from [Contributor Covenant](https://www.contributor-covenant.org/)

 ### License